MathisBullinger/ddbjs/README.md

 npm install idb
 ```

-Then, using a bundler like Webpack or Rollup, import like this:
+Then, using a bundler like Webpack or Rollup, import as:

 ```js
 import { DDB } from 'ddbjs'